nikolas-erickson/unity-pong/README.md

 # Pong made in Unity
 ## Quick Launch:
+- if on windows open the folder pong_windows
    - Double click the pong.exe file and it will run.
+- if on linux open folder pong_linux
+   - Double click pong_x86_64
 - Use the up/down arrow keys to move the paddle on the right.
 - A game goes to 10 points, gives a GAME OVER message and restarts

 ## Compiling the code
 Updating the code will require a new build.
-If you do not already have unity installed see the instructions below.
+If you do not already have unity installed see the [instructions](#installing-unity) below.
 1) Download the .zip file from github.
 2) Extract the contents of the zipped file into a new file.
 3) Open Unity now or download it at https://store.unity.com/download-nuo
    a.
-Follow the installation guide all the way through the download.
+Follow the [installation guide](#installing-unity) all the way through the download.
    b.
 Once you can start your own project you can continue this guide.
 4) Select the open file option in the top right corner.
 5) Select the file where the zip files were extracted to.